Luke studies Vehicle Technology at Eastleigh College and is looking forward to progressing onto Level 3.READ FULL STORY…

 -E-portfolio of evidence to show your competence and understanding of the qualification and skills

-The study programme is 16 hours per week for 36 weeks and students will be expected to complete an additional two hours minimum of self-study each week.
+The study programme is 12 hours per week for 35 weeks with additional hours for Maths and English and students will be expected to complete an additional two hours minimum of self-study each week.
 The timetable is usually over two and a half consecutive days.

 You will need to provide suitable overalls and safety boots which must always be worn during all workshop activities, as well as a folder for your learning materials and pens as you will be expected to keep a record of your learning.